Serious Eats

 Serious Eats is a website and blog focused on food enthusiasts, created by food critic and author Ed Levine.
 A Serious Eats book was published by Levine in 2011.
 Serious Eats was acquired by Fexy Media in 2015 and then by Dotdash in late 2020.

 Content

 The site consists of general food features as well as recipes, home cooking advice, and equipment reviews.

 The site is notable for launching the career of J. Kenji Lopez-Alt, whose column "The Food Lab" was adapted into a James Beard award-winning cookbook of the same name.
 Lopez-Alt's writing was highly regarded among amateur cooks for its rigorous approach to cooking and recreating cultural food icons, such as the ShackBurger and Chick-fil-a, in the home kitchen.

+Other notable past contributors to the website include Stella Parks and Sohla El-Waylly.

 Critical reception

 In 2008, Serious Eats was ranked #17 on Time magazine's list of the 50 Best Websites.
 Serious Eats was the recipient of two James Beard Foundation awards in 2010 for Best Food Blog and Best Video Webcast.